Turkey Real Estate Market 2026: Prices, Trends & Outlook

 How to Avoid Overpricing?

-• Research Market Comparisons: Check recent sales data for comparable properties in the same neighborhood to ensure the price matches the market rate.
+• Research Market Comparisons: Check recent sales data for comparable properties in the same neighborhood before trusting any asking price.

-• Consult a Local Expert: A trusted local real estate agent can offer valuable insights into which properties are genuinely worth the asking price.
+• Consult a Local Expert: A trusted local agent knows which buildings are genuinely worth the premium and which only look like it.

 Three Case Studies: Istanbul Renovation, Alanya Construction, and Antalya Rental Yield